megoforce/turboname/Readme.markdown

 Instructions
 ============
-Open a terminal window in the directory you extracted turboname and run:
+Open a terminal window in the directory you extracted turboname and type: `ruby turboname.rb`
-    ruby turboname.rb